San Diego Restraining Order Attorney

 A temporary restraining order is a preliminary restraining order issued by a judge until the case can be heard, and the need for a protective measure can be validated and justified.
 The effective term for a temporary restraining order is typically two to three weeks, or until the case can be scheduled so the defendant can testify and contest the order.

-In California, TRO’s are usually issued on the word of the person seeking protection and may be obtain upon a showing of reasonable proof of harassment and an immediate danger of great or irreparable harm.
+In California, TRO’s are usually issued on the word of the person seeking protection under Code of Civil Procedure Section 527.6.
+TRO’s may be obtained upon a showing of reasonable proof of harassment and imminent danger of great or irreparable harm.
 The term “harassment” refers to unlawful violence, a credible threat of unlawful violence, or a knowing and willful course of conduct that seriously alarms or annoys a person and serves no legitimate purpose.
-Such conduct must be sufficient to cause a reasonable person to suffer substantial emotional distress, and must actually cause substantial emotion distress to the individual seeking protection.
+Such conduct must be sufficient to cause a reasonable person to suffer substantial emotional distress, and must actually cause substantial emotional distress to the individual seeking protection.

 A permanent restraining order is issued by the court after a hearing is conducted and the judge determines that extended protection is necessary.
-The standard of proof depends on the type of restraining order requested, and both parties are given the opportunity to be heard.
+The standard of proof in a permanent restraining order hearing depends on the type of restraining order requested, and both parties are given the opportunity to be heard.

 While restraining order applications include instructions for completion, the paperwork, procedures, and deadlines can be overwhelming.
-Due to the sensitive and potentially dangerous nature of domestic violence and stalking cases, it is strongly advised that the matter be handled by a qualified and experienced attorney to help ensure that measures for your protection and safety are granted and upheld.
+Due to the sensitive and potentially dangerous nature of domestic violence and stalking cases, it is strongly advised that the matter be handled by a qualified and experienced San Diego restraining order attorney to help ensure that measures for your protection and safety are granted and upheld.

-If immediate protection is necessary, a request for a TRO will be made that same day, and the judge is required to make a decision on that application the same business day.
+If immediate protection is necessary, a request for a TRO will be made that same day.
+The judge is required to make a decision on that application the same business day.
 Upon receiving your application requesting a permanent restraining order, the court will schedule a hearing date.
 If the TRO has been issued, it will remain in effect until the date of the hearing.
 At the law firm of George H. Ramos, Jr. & Associates, your safety is our priority.

-San Diego Restraining Order attorney George H. Ramos, Jr. will ensure that the opposing party is properly served on all matters requiring notice and that proof of service is filed with the court in order to guarantee the enforceability of a TRO and to make sure that your rightful request for a permanent restraining order is not denied due to a procedural error.
+San Diego restraining order lawyer George H. Ramos, Jr. will ensure the opposing party is properly served on all matters requiring notice.
+He will also ensure proof of service is filed with the court in order to guarantee the enforceability of a TRO and to make sure that your rightful request for a permanent restraining order is not denied due to a procedural error.